 Students have the opportunity to use excellent on-campus state-of-the-art materials science facilities including instrumentation housed in the Materials Science Center.
 Instrumentation includes: a scanning Auger nanoprobe, a transmission electron microscope, a scanning electron microscope, an x-ray photoelectron spectrometer, a scanning tunneling electron microscope, atomic force microscopes, a high resolution inductively coupled plasma mass spectrometer, x-ray diffractometer, x-ray fluorescence spectrometer and a molecular beam epitaxial growth chamber to name a few.

-This unique facility is a community resource as well, and is co-operated with the Chippewa Valley Astronomical Society.
-You can find out more about the observatory by visiting the CVAS website.
+This unique facility is a community resource as well and is co-operated with the Chippewa Valley Astronomical Society.